 “The mark, the mark everyone says you have.”

 “My birthmark?
 Why do you want to see that?’

 “The old lady next door to us says you only get a mark like that when—”

 “It’s just a birthmark.
 You don’t believe in that nonsense, do you?”

 She slid the zipper on his jacket down a few inches and pulled at the neck of his t-shirt, revealing the mark in the hollow between his collar bones.
-Pale red, the birthmark had always looked to him like a tattoo, a tattoo of two circles close together.
+Pale red, the birthmark had always looked to him like a tattoo, a tattoo of two almost identical circles, one tight inside the other.
 She touched the mark with a cool finger and he shivered.
 He moved in close to kiss her, anything to stop her from talking about his mother and that mark.

 She looked up into his face, the hard, fascinated look in her eyes now even stronger.
 He turned away again, gazing at the ground.

-“What’s wrong?” she asked, tugging on his jacket sleeve, trying to turn him back towards her.
+“What’s wrong?”
+She tugged on his jacket sleeve, trying to turn him back towards her.

 “We could go down behind the ruined tower,” she whispered, pouting her pink lips.
 “No-one ever goes down there.”